 200 - Criminology and Criminal LawExplores criminological theories, the criminal judicial system, and the consequences of crime in the United States and around the world.
 Typologies and case studies of crimes include, but are not limited to contemporary, historical, celebrity, corporate, crimes against humanity and "terrorism."

 215 - Soc Science Research MethodsExplores qualitative and quantitative research methods used in the social sciences.
 Students conduct social research projects to learn various research designs, their strengths and weaknesses, and their applications.
 Students collect, analyze, and interpret data, as well as test hypotheses and develop theories.
-Also listed as EDUC 215 and POLS 215.
+Also listed as POLS 215.

 220 - Contemporary French SocietyAn analysis of contemporary French society focusing on social class/power, gender, immigration/ethnicity, plus the religion and educational systems.
 Students who complete all assignments in French will receive credit towards a French major.
 May be offered on campus as well as on Principia abroads.